JamesLaverack/mrpack-container/README.md

 Turn Modrinth modpack (`.mrpack`) files directly into ready-to-use container images.

-`mrpack-container` is:
-- Fast to run
+- Fast to run (~10–20 seconds)
-- Does not require a JVM
+- No JVM needed
-- Does not require a container runtime
+- No container runtime (Docker, Podman, etc.) needed
-- Does not need to run on the same architecture you are building an image for

 The resulting containers are:
 - Small, usually a few hundred MB depending on mods installed
 - Fast to start up, with no downloads on bootup required
 - Security focused, running as non-root with the majority of the filesystem immutable
+- Multi-architecture (AMD64 and ARM64) by default.

 ## Warnings